Competition

 immediately after the commencement of this Law the arrangement is still in

-force it shall be taken to have been made at the end of that period and
+force it is treated as having been made at the end of that period and

 accordingly to be prohibited under Article 8(1) and void in accordance